 - Time pressure.
 Time constraints are the worst cause of nervousness, whether you’re in a great hurry to get to school or work on time, or finishing a school project that needs to be passed the next day.
 Cramming before exams, doing lots of research and preparing everything before the deadline… it’s nervousness + stress.

-- Strict teachers, professors, school officials, company executives and employers.
-Only if I under-performed or did something terrible (it’s mostly at school).
+- Strict teachers, professors, school officials, and company executives and employees.
+Only if I underperformed or did something terrible (it’s mostly at school).

 - Blood + needle, and any health concerns.
 Injections… blood lancets… anything relating to needles can make me tremble.
 Like one time, during the pre-employment medical examination in my first job, I fainted after having my finger pricked by a lancet for the blood extraction.
 It took about five to ten minutes for me to get back to consciousness and another 30 minutes before I could finally get up and walk again.
 I was actually low blood that time and it was night shift.
 Also, various health concerns make me feel nervous as well, especially if it’s serious.

 Being nervous and all, it always affects you and your mind.
 In my case, if ever I feel nervous, I could not think clearly and my actions kind of slowed down.
 Trembling also follows.
 Suspense continues.
 Until it reaches the conclusion–good news or bad news, depending on the situation.
 Seriously, I need to calm down after writing this… because initial reactions about newer posts make me nervous as well.
 Or so…